sjhpark/Risk_Score_Prediction/README.md

 PyTorch and PyTorch Lightning Implementations of Risk Score Prediction for Human Due Diligence.

 ## Abstract
-Human due diligence is a key assessment to be served to client companies before they invest in another company or hire individuals for following reasons (and many more).
+Human due diligence is a crucial assessment that should be provided to client companies before they invest in another company or hire individuals.
+This assessment serves several purposes, among which are the following (and many more):
 - Uncovering capability gaps
 - Analyzing points of friction
 - Finding out differences in decision making